TheCarsonWest/nerd-emoji/APCHEM/Lattice Energy.md

 **Applications:**

 * **Predicting the stability of ionic compounds:** Compounds with higher lattice energy are generally more stable.
-* **Understanding the solubility of ionic compounds:** Compounds with lower lattice energy are more likely to dissolve in water.
+* **Understanding the [[Solubility]] of ionic compounds:** Compounds with lower lattice energy are more likely to dissolve in water.
 * **Designing new materials with specific properties:** By manipulating the factors influencing lattice energy, we can synthesize materials with desired properties.

 **Conclusion:**

 Lattice energy is a crucial concept in understanding the properties of ionic compounds.
-It quantifies the strength of electrostatic attractions between ions in a crystal lattice, influencing stability, solubility, and other material properties.
+It quantifies the strength of electrostatic attractions between ions in a crystal lattice, influencing stability, [[Solubility]], and other material properties.
 The Born-Haber cycle provides a powerful tool to calculate and analyze lattice energies.